 Comprehensive Planning tracks multiple metrics related to the functions and responsibilities of the department.
 Descriptions of these duties, the data tracked, and up-to-date measurements are provided below.

 Public Engagement & Outreach

 Public engagement is necessary to Comprehensive Planning activities for informing decisions, increasing transparency, and building trust in the planning process.
-Different types of engagement and communication methods are used to achieve different purposes, including informing the public with newsletters and website updates, receiving feedback through meetings and surveys, and the use of social media to both share news and solicit comments.
+Different types of engagement, outreach, and communication methods are used to achieve different purposes, including informing the public with newsletters and website updates, receiving feedback through meetings and surveys, and the use of social media to both share news and solicit comments.
 Comprehensive Planning tracks and documents the number of participants reached through engagement and communication efforts as part of every planning process.

 A consistency analysis is performed by Comprehensive Planning staff for certain types of applications to the Land Use Control Board (LUCB) and Board of Adjustments (BOA).
 The goal of the analysis is to determine the consistency of the applicant’s request with the Memphis 3.0 Comprehensive Plan.
 Criteria for the determination include future land use and degree of change designations and descriptions, as well as other stated goals and objectives of the Plan.
 Consistency analyses are included as part of application reviews conducted by Land Use and Development Services planners and contribute to their final recommendations.